Elevate Recovery

 "*" indicates required fields

-Ativan is a long-acting benzodiazepine that can stay in your system for several days.
+So, how long does Ativan stay in your system?
+Ativan is a long-acting benzodiazepine that can remain in your system for several days.
 In fact, Ativan can be detected by a urine test for 3-6 days after the last dose.

 Understanding the Effects of Ativan and How Long They Last

 Ativan is usually taken orally.
 Ativan pills are designed to have an intermediate onset of action, producing effects in as little as 15-30 minutes.
-Effects reach their peak within about two hours and last for 12-24 hours.
+Effects reach their peak within about two hours and stay in your system for 12-24 hours.

 • Drowsiness